jsjoeio/joeprevite.com/content/2020-06-16-hey-email-review/index.md

 ### Simple Settings

 Gmail's settings need their own wiki.
 HEY keeps it simple and intuitive.
+No wiki needed!

 ### Email Feels Enjoyable